jungwon90/flag-red/README.md

 #### MVP

-- If the user doesn't type any city or region, the User can see the whole active fire situcation in the U.S.
-- Users can type a city or legion and Seach the wild files happening in the region.
+- Users can type a city or zip code to Seach the air quality/active fire/soil condition around the location.
+- Map shows the air quality markers with colors based on the air quality index.
+- Map shows active fire markers with the detailed information about the fire detection.
+- Map shows a marker that contains soil condition.
+- Users can switch on to get air quality alerts on Profile.
-- Users can see air quality together when they see the active fires
+- Users can see current UV index, current air quality, air quality forecast based on the user's location.

 #### 2.0

-- The User can log-in
+- Users can log-in with Facebook, google, twitter
-- Users can set the wild fire alert online
+- Add wild fire alert.

 #### 3.0

-- Users can log-in with Facebook, google, twitter
-- Users can share the fire alert/current wildfire on Socail Media.
+- Users can share the fire alert/current wildfire on Socail Media though Flag Red homepage.
-- Users can wee the statistic analization graph of wildfire around the User's location.
+- Users can wee the statistic analization graph of air quality around the User's location.

 ### Notes